Lionel Vital

-Lionel Vital (born July 15, 1963) is an American former professional football running back in the National Football League (NFL) for the Washington Redskins, Buffalo Bills and Detroit Lions.
+Lionel Vital (born July 15, 1963) is an American former professional football player who was a running back in the National Football League (NFL) for the Washington Redskins, Buffalo Bills and Detroit Lions.
 He was recently the general manager for the Houston Roughnecks of the United Football League (UFL).
 He was a member of the Calgary Stampeders and Saskatchewan Roughriders in the Canadian Football League (CFL).
 He also was a scout and director of personnel in the NFL.
-He played college football at Nicholls State University.
+He played college football for the Nicholls State Colonels.

 Early life

 Vital attended Loreauville High School, where he practiced football and baseball.
 He accepted a football scholarship from NCAA Division I-AA Nicholls State University.
 As a freshman, he was used sparingly as a kickoff returner.
 As a sophomore, he was a backup at running back.

 As a junior in 1983, starter Oscar Smith (second rusher in school history) missed the semester due to an academic suspension, putting Vital in a position to replace him as the starter and set a single-season record with 776 rushing yards.

 As a senior, Smith regained his starting position and Vital went back to a backup role.
 He finished his college career with 1,518 rushing yards and 9 touchdowns.

 In 2017, he was inducted into the Nicholls State Athletics Hall of Fame.